Employee Communications: Alaska

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Gloria Ju

-- Alaska employers must post certain notices in their workplaces and must provide specific wage information to employees.
-See Required Workplace Communication.
+- Alaska employers must post certain notices in their workplaces.
+See Posting Requirements.

 - Alaska is an employment at-will state, but it recognizes a number of statutory and contract exceptions to the at-will doctrine.
 See Communicating Employer Expectations and Work Rules; Employment At-Will.

 - Texting while driving is illegal in Alaska.
 See Communicating Employer Expectations and Work Rules; Use of Mobile Devices.

 - Alaska is a one-party consent state in terms of intercepting and divulging a private conversation or using an eavesdropping device.
 See Communicating Employer Expectations and Work Rules; Communications Privacy.

 - Employers may voluntarily establish a drug and alcohol testing program.
 However, employers may only carry out such testing after adopting and distributing a written policy that contains, at a minimum, 10 provisions specified by law.
 See Communicating Employer Expectations and Work Rules; Drug Testing Policy.